jayjaybunce/project-me/README.md

     *   [x] Ensure proper placement of elements on page
         *   [x] Use CSS grid to ensure consistent placement upon varying width
 *   [x] Code and style login page - REMOVED- USING OAUTH
-    *   Ensure proper placement of input and label

 *   [x] Code and style signup page - REMOVED- USING OAUTH

-    *   Ensure proper placement of input and label
-*   Create wireframe for user profile page
+*   [x] Create wireframe for user profile page
 *   [x] Creat wireframe for post page
-*   Create wireframe for categories page for use in Version 2
+*   [x] Create wireframe for categories page for use in Version 2
-*   Configure Node and Express along with OAuth, Express sessions and dotenv
+*   [x] Configure Node and Express along with OAuth, Express sessions and dotenv
     *   [x] configure Db
     *   [x] implement user Schmea with Mongoose
         *   [x] Test and secure
-*   Configure Authentication tokens and sessions for user login and logout  - REMOVED- USING OAUTH
+*   [x] Configure Authentication tokens and sessions for user login and logout  - REMOVED- USING OAUTH
     *   [x] Ensure posts can only be made from the user when logged in
     *   [x] Ensure anonymous users while not logged in cannot post or comment
     *   [x] Implement User Stories after and only after authentication, signup and login are complete.
-*   Test and secure Node and Express
+*   [x] Test and secure Node and Express
+*   [ ] Create like functionality!
 *   Setup on Heroku